forseti-security/forseti-security/_docs/_latest/concepts/index.md

 **[Models]({% link _docs/latest/concepts/models.md %})**

-Learn about the use of data-models and how Forseti uses them to represent, audit, and explain complex security policies.
+Learn about the use of data models and how Forseti uses them to represent, audit, and explain complex security policies.

 **[Service Accounts]({% link _docs/latest/concepts/service-accounts.md %})**